TakaRob/Hydroponics_COM-DB-API/Readme.md

 This project runs entirely on a Raspberry Pi.
 It reads sensor data from an Arduino connected via serial port, processes and timestamps the data, stores it in a local SQLite database, and provides a REST API to query the stored data.
 A manual entry GUI is also included for backup/testing.

+## For whomever puts this on the rasppi.
+Steps:
+1. Go through Config.py and set up the port, db name, and api port.
+2.

 ## Architecture

 Arduino (Sensors) --> Serial Port --> Raspberry Pi --> Python Script (`serial_data_logger.py`) --> SQLite DB (`sensor_data.db`) --> Flask API (`api_server.py`)